AstarNetwork/astar-docs/docs/tutorials/from-zero-to-ink-hero/dex/Factory/modifiers.md

 ```console
 cargo contract build
 ```
-It should now look like this [branch] (https://github.com/AstarNetwork/wasm-tutorial-dex/tree/tutorial/factory_modifiers).
+It should now look like this [branch](https://github.com/AstarNetwork/wasm-tutorial-dex/tree/tutorial/factory_modifiers).